Allanah Harper: Biography

 Harper married Robert Statlender at the start of World War II.
-The couple moved to America before splitting, and afterwards she moved back to France.
+The couple moved to America before splitting.
+Afterwards she moved back to France.
 She remained there for the rest of her life, though she visited London frequently.
 She was friends with the poet Brian Howard.
 Harper later contributed useful anecdotes for Marie-Jaqueline Lancaster's biography of Brian Howard.
-However Harper objected to him being called a "failure" and to Lancaster's emphasis on his homosexuality which she considered to be an "illness" and something that should not be drawn attention to.
+However, Harper objected to him being called a "failure" and to Lancaster's emphasis on his homosexuality which she considered to be an "illness" and something that should not be drawn attention to.

 Harper published an autobiography in 1948.
 Her work has been archived at the Harry Ransom Center in the University of Texas at Austin.

 Harper died three days before her 88th birthday on 3 November 1992.

 Work

 In 1948 she published a book of memories from her childhood entitled All Trivial Fond Records, named for a quote from Hamlet and in 1976 co-edited an anthology of Dame Edith Sitwell's work entitled Fire of the Mind.

 The Des Moines Register wrote that her autobiographical, All Trivial Fond Records, "may well be the most charming book of the year."
 The Chicago Tribune wrote that "Miss Harper's account of her Edwardian childhood and Georgian youth is one of the most delightful we have read in a long time."

-New York Times reviewer, Michiko Kakutani, found fault with her editing on Edith Sitwell: Fire of the Mind.
+A New York Times reviewer, Michiko Kakutani, found fault with her editing on Edith Sitwell: Fire of the Mind.